ehazlett/interlock/README.md

 There is also a Docker image target in the makefile.
 You can build it with `make image`.

-You can also use Docker to build in a container if you do not want to worry about the host Go setup.
-To build in a container run:

-`make build-container`

-This will build the executable and place in `cmd/interlock/interlock`.
-Note: this executable will be built for Linux so you will either need to build a container afterword or be using Linux as your host OS to use.

 # License
 Licensed under the Apache License, Version 2.0.
 See LICENSE for full license text.